w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * Practical &mdash; Present students with a form fields and ask them to define labels for each.
 Assess how students provide clear and descriptive names for each of the form fields.
 * Practical &mdash; Give students a form field and ask them to provide the necessary instructions for users to understand and fill in the form.
 Assess how students provide clear and concise instructions.

+{% include excol.html type="end" %}

+{% include excol.html type="start" %}

 ### Topic: Feedback and Notifications

+{% include excol.html type="middle" %}

+Show examples of notification messages.
+Explain that they need to be distinguishable by all users, including through visual cues and programmatically.

+Explain that applications may have different levels of priority when in the context of a complex application, so defining such levels of priority and which types of notifications each of them should contain is a designers responsibility.

 #### Learning Outcomes for Topic